echarvati/Visc-data-fit/README.md

-Collection of scripts for fitting data of transport properties for LJ fluids.
+Symbolic Regression for fitting data of transport properties for LJ fluids.